trusch/gitr/README.md

     gitr variant platform-independend #create variant "platform-independend"
     gitr variant linux-only           #create another variant "linux-only"

-The creation of a variant does basically two things
+The creation of a variant does basically three things

 * create a experimental branch for this variant
+* create a testing branch
 * create a stable branch

 To switch between variants use the same command as you used to create them.